droscy/thermod/README.md

 ### Debian
-On Debian-based systems a *deb* package can be build before installing the software.
+On Debian-based systems a *deb* package can be built before installing the software.
 To build the package extract the tarball, install all the required Python modules and then execute: